 What Kind of Retail Link® Class Do I Need?

 Whether you’re a novice or a seasoned pro, there’s always something new to explore in Retail Link®.
-Tammy Johnson is one of 8th & Walton’s expert advisers and spoke about the different classes on a Conference Call podcast.
+We recently spoke with one of 8th & Walton’s expert advisers about the different classes on a Conference Call podcast.
 She detailed just a few of the learnings suppliers can expect from 8th & Walton’s Beginning, Intermediate, and Advanced Retail Link®.

 “Beginning Retail Link® really teaches about the system and some of the applications in it,” she explains.
 “We go over some of the basic queries you can run, like a sales query and a store detail query.